jamesknelson/govern/README.md

 ### controlledBy(governComponent)

 Once you have a Govern component, you can attach an instance to a React component with the `controlledBy` decorator function.
-Its signature is:
+It's signature is:

 ```
 controlledBy: (component: GovernComponent) => (component: ReactComponent) => ReactComponent